 The GTX 1050 Ti is also fairly capable when it comes to 1440p levels too.
 You’re not going to be able to hit 60fps with all the bells and whistly things turned up to eleven, but with some judicious use of GeForce Experience’s optimisations you’ll get decent levels of performance at that sharper resolution.

 It is with the DX12 titles where the 1050 Ti does struggle, however, with the AMD RX 460 actually making up a lot of ground on the slightly pricier Nvidia card.
 Overall though the GTX 1050 Ti does have the measure of AMD’s cheapest Polaris card.
+But given the pricing changes of both the GTX 1050 Ti (going up) and the RX 570 (going down) the cards have evened up on the eshelves.

 Compared with the previous generation of cards it’s only marginally quicker than the GTX 950, though does outperform the GTX 960.
 But if the straight performance of the GTX 1050 Ti isn’t hugely exciting, the performance per Watt genuinely is.
 The GTX 1050 Ti is quicker than the popular last-gen GTX 960 card and yet still manages to do that with a 75W TDP.
 The GTX 960 is a 120W card and that shows the efficiency gains the Pascal architecture offers.